freeman-lab/tinycloud/README.md

 There are already a couple great modules for cloud deployments, like [`kirby`](https://github.com/mafintosh/kirby) and [`pkgcloud`](https://github.com/pkgcloud/pkgcloud), but they are either very specific (targeting single nodes) or very broad (supporting compute, storage, etc.). `tinycloud` is just enough to make and play with a cluster!

 NOTE: This module launches clusters, which can cost real money.
 It is also still under development.
-Carefully monitor your AWS usage.
+Carefully monitor your AWS usage!

+BONUS: `tinycloud` is a [cat](http://warriors.wikia.com/wiki/Tinycloud) from the Warriors series

 ## install